This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 What if the company leased the shop instead of buying it?
 In that case, the balance sheet would still have an asset (a “right of use” asset) and a liability (a lease liability that is equal to the sum of all the contractually obligated future lease payments) on its balance sheet, and it would have to make fixed rent payments every month for, say, the next 20 years.

-In terms of the impact to the company’s balance sheet and profits, there is little material difference between signing a loan contract or a lease contract.
+In terms of the impact on the company’s balance sheet and profit, there is little material difference between signing a loan contract and a lease contract.
 On that basis, leases really should be treated as a form of debt, where a company is effectively borrowing a store or a factory from the landlord.

 If we include lease liabilities as another form of capital, we get the final version of the net return on capital ratio: